 The following table provides the acreage each category occupies on the subject property.
+Note that this neighborhood of the Rancho Vistoso PAD is over twenty five percent developed and the ESL regulations do not apply to this property.

 Table I.2.C: Conservation Category Acreage